tildetown/rodo/README.md

 # Downloading

-Choose one of the two options from the following sections below.

-## Option one: via Git

 Run the command below to download `rodo` using the `git` command.

 ```
 git clone https://github.com/m455/rodo
 ```

-## Option two: via GitHub on a web browser

-Follow the steps below to download `rodo` from your web browser.

-1. Click the *Clone or download* button at the top of this page
-2. Click *Download ZIP* from the drop-down list

 # Setup